Johnson Charles

 Johnson Charles (born 14 January 1989) is a St Lucian international cricketer who plays for the West Indies.
-As a wicketkeeper-batsman, Charles started his ODI career against Australia in March 2012.
+As a wicket-keeper-batsman, Charles started his ODI career against Australia in March 2012.
 His first T20I came against England in September 2011, and he became just the second cricketer from the island of St Lucia to play for the West Indies (the first was Darren Sammy, who was captain in Charles' international debut).
-Johnson was included in the West Indies' 15-man squad for the 2012 ICC World Twenty20 held in September and October that year.
+Johnson was included in the West Indies' 15-man squad for the 2012 ICC World Twenty20 held in September and October that year, where the team won the tournament.
+Charles was also a member of the West Indies team that won the 2016 T20 World Cup.

 Domestic and T20 franchise career

 Charles played his first twenty20 match in January 2008, representing Saint Lucia in the Stanford Twenty20.
 Opening the batting with Keddy Lesporis, Charles managed scores of 2 and 21 from the only matches he played in the competition.
 Later that year he debuted for the Windward Islands in the West Indies Board Cup, the regional one-day tournament.
 His performances were not sufficient to secure a place in the team's one-day side, and in 2009 Charles played neither List A nor twenty20 cricket.
 However, he made his first-class debut in January that year and played eight matches for the Windward Islands in the Regional Four Day Competition.
 In 16 visits to the crease he accumulated 292 runs, including a single half-century, putting him seventh in the team's list of leading run-scorers in that year's competition.

 Charles did not represent the Windward Islands in the 2009/10 Regional Four Day Competition, but in 2010 he returned to the List A side for the West Indies Board Cup, and played his first twenty20 match for the team.
 In the first match of the Caribbean T20, Charles opened the batting with Devon Smith and exploited several reprieves (Charles was dropped three times and nearly run out) to score his first half-century in the format.

+Charles was eventually named in Cricinfo's best XI of the 2016 Caribbean Premier League.
 On 3 June 2018, he was selected to play for the Toronto Nationals in the players' draft for the inaugural edition of the Global T20 Canada tournament.
 In November 2019, he was selected to play for the Sylhet Thunder in the 2019–20 Bangladesh Premier League.
 In July 2020, he was named in the Barbados Tridents squad for the 2020 Caribbean Premier League.
+He later replaced Ravi Bopara in the Jaffna Stallions squad for the inaugural Lanka Premier League season.
+On 16 December 2020, Charles scored a cameo 26 with six fours from 15 balls, to help the Stallions prevail over the Galle Gladiators to claim the 2020 LPL title.
+He was later named in Cricinfo's team of the 2022 Caribbean Premier League.